alusch/flipdot/README.md

 then switch between them.
 No special graphics or text functionality is provided; you are responsible for setting the pixels on the pages yourself.

+Most projects should start with [`flipdot-graphics`] instead, which builds on this crate and provides an easy interface to draw text and graphics to a sign using the [`embedded-graphics`] crate.

 Tested with a MAX3000 90 × 7 side sign.
 Should work with any flip-dot or LED sign that uses the 7-pin circular connector, but no guarantees.